 Dancing is more than a skill, talent, or expression; it is also a way to learn.
 In every step, a dancer learns a lesson or two about life, and these lessons can extend beyond the walls of the dance studio.

-If you are a dancer or aspiring to be one, here are some of the life skills that dancing can provide:
+Here are some of the life skills that dancing can provide:

 1: Teaches Teamwork and Accountability